zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback4-getrejitparameters-method.md

 ## <a name="parameters"></a>Parameter
  `moduleID`
- [in] Das Modul, das die Methode enthält, für die die CLR die JIT-Neukompilierung-Parameter benötigt.
+ [in] The module that contains the method for which the CLR needs JIT recompilation parameters.

  `methodId`
- [in] Die `MethodDef` der Methode für die die CLR die JIT-Neukompilierung-Parameter benötigt.
+ [in] The `MethodDef` of the method for which the CLR needs JIT recompilation parameters.

  `pFunctionControl`
- [in] Ein Zeiger auf ein [ICorProfilerFunctionControl](../../../../docs/framework/unmanaged-api/profiling/icorprofilerfunctioncontrol-interface.md) -Schnittstelle, die der Profiler verwendet werden kann, um JIT-Neukompilierung Informationen für die Methode erneut kompiliert wird.
+ [in] A pointer to an [ICorProfilerFunctionControl](../../../../docs/framework/unmanaged-api/profiling/icorprofilerfunctioncontrol-interface.md) interface that the profiler can use to provide JIT recompilation information for the method being recompiled.

 ## <a name="remarks"></a>Hinweise
- Die Probleme bei der CLR eine `GetReJITParameters` Rückruf, damit der Profiler die Parameter für die erneute Kompilierung einer bestimmten Methode angeben kann.
-Die `GetReJITParameters` Rückruf wird nur einmal pro Funktion ausgegeben, die Parameter, die vom Profiler bereitgestellte gelten für alle Instanzen dieser Funktion.
+ The CLR issues a `GetReJITParameters` callback so that the profiler can specify the parameters for recompiling a given method.
+The `GetReJITParameters` callback is issued only once per function; the parameters supplied by the profiler apply to all instances of that function.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h